 Professor and Director of Women's, Gender, and Sexuality Studies at Georgia State University.
 Author of several books, including lead co-editor of Black Women's Mental Health: Balancing Strength and Vulnerability.
 Founder of Black Women's Music Therapy Research Collective.

-Board-Certified Music Therapist and Visiting Assistant Professor of Music Therapy, Shenandoah University.
-PhD candidate in expressive arts therapies at Lesley University.
+Board-Certified Music Therapist and Visiting Assistant Professor of Music Therapy and PhD candidate in expressive arts therapies at Lesley University.
 Founder of The Black Music Therapy Network, Inc. and Regional Board Member of the American Music Therapy Association (AMTA).

-Board-Certified Music Therapist and the Clinical Coordinator of Music Therapy at Loyola University New Orleans.
-Visiting Clinical Assistant Professor in the Department of Music Therapy, Indiana University Purdue University Indiana (Fall 2018).
+Board-Certified Music Therapist and Visiting Clinical Assistant Professor in the Department of Music Therapy, Indiana University Purdue University Indiana.

 Full Professor and Director of Program for Research on Anxiety Disorders among African Americans at Kent State University.
 Architect and developer of the Build Your Own Theme Song© App and author of Soothe Your Nerves: The Black Woman's Guide to Understanding and Overcoming Anxiety, Panic, and Fear.
 Recipient of federal, state and foundation funding, including grants from National Institute of Mental Health and National Science Foundation.